Canadian myeloma statistics

 Statistics may not account for the impact of other factors such as additional illnesses or causes of death, individual responses to treatments, and the COVID-19 pandemic.

-According to the 2025 Canadian Cancer Statistics1
+According to the Canadian Cancer Statistics1 and Statistics Canada2

 list icon

-Percent distribution of projected new cancer cases1: More males (131,800) than females (122,900) were projected to be diagnosed with cancer in 2025.
+Percent distribution of projected new cancer cases1: More males (130,100) than females (124,100) were projected to be diagnosed with cancer in 2026.
 Of those, myeloma accounts for 1.9% of cases in males and 1.5% of cases in females.

 list icon

-Projected new myeloma cases and incidence rate1: The number of new myeloma cases diagnosed in 2025 was estimated at 4,300 (2,500 males and 1,800 females—representing an age-standardized incidence rate of 12.6 in 100,000 for males and 7.9 in 100,000 for females.
+Projected new myeloma cases and incidence rate1: The number of new myeloma cases diagnosed in 2026 was estimated at 4,400 (2,500 males and 1,850 females—representing an age-standardized incidence rate of 12.5 in 100,000 for males and 7.9 in 100,000 for females).

 list icon